Luton Hoo Walled Garden

-The house was changed hands in 1903 when it was purchased by diamond magnate Julius Wernher, and furnished in opulent style, with fine art, porcelain, and rare tapestries.
+The house changed hands in 1903 when it was purchased by diamond magnate Julius Wernher, and furnished in opulent style, with fine art, porcelain, and rare tapestries.
 The house later became one of England's premier luxury hotels, and is not usually open to the public.

 The Walled Garden

 In recent years the historic walled garden designed by Capability Brown has been restored and opened to visitors.
-The garden was laid out in the 1760s for John Stuart, the 3rd Earl of Bute, who served under King George III as Prime Minister.
+The garden was laid out in the 1760s for John Stuart, the 3rd Earl of Bute, who briefly served under King George III as Prime Minister.
 Aside from his political career the Earl was a keen botanist.
-Under his direction Capability Brown designed a 5 acre garden bordered by an octagonal wall.
+Under his direction Capability Brown designed a 5-acre garden bordered by an octagonal wall.
 In its day the Luton Hoo gardens were second in importance only to the Royal Botanic Gardens at Kew.

 The style and function of the gardens changed several times over the following centuries as fashions in horticulture evolved.
-By the mid-20th century the gardens were an overgrown tangle, and the historic garden buildings were falling apart.
+By the mid-20th century, the gardens were an overgrown tangle, and the historic garden buildings were falling apart.

 Over the past several decades the gardens have been brought back to life, in a painstaking restoration project.
-Restored garden sheds and glass houses are now being used to grow plants known to have been cultivated during Lord Bute's time.
+Restored garden sheds and glasshouses are now being used to grow plants known to have been cultivated during Lord Bute's time.
 Part of the restoration project has involved archiving a huge collection of historic documents, maps, and photographs covering 300 years of the gardens and the wider estate.

 Within the original 18th century walls are a range of glass houses, including a very large 1911 timber-framed glasshouse built by the Mackenzie and Moncur company for Sir Julius and Lady Alice Wernher.
-The ornate Moncur glasshouse is testament to the wealth and lifestyle of the wealthy Wernher family at the height of the Edwardian period.
+The ornate Moncur glasshouse is a testament to the wealth and lifestyle of the wealthy Wernher family at the height of the Edwardian period.

 There is also a peach house and a vinery, and a range of rare Edwardian service buildings including the head gardener's office, propagation greenhouses, potting sheds, stables, carriage houses, and a boiler house.

 Together these buildings give a fascinating glimpse into how a walled garden was maintained in the Edwardian period.
-There are also a collection of 19th century gardening tools.
+There is also a collection of 19th century gardening tools.
 Visitors can see how the garden was organised, how the team of gardeners worked, and get a glimpse into the extravagant lifestyle of the owners of Luton Hoo.